apache/mynewt-site/docs/os/tutorials/add_repos.md

 * **repo.name** The external name that is used to include the library in your `project.yml` file.
 This is the name you in include in the `project.repositories` variable when adding this repository to your project.
 * **repo.versions** A description of what versions to give the user depending on the settings in their `project.yml` file.
-See below for a thorough description on versioning.
-Its a flexible mapping between version numbers and git branches.

 <br>

 ### Repo Version

-The version field argument in your `project.yml` file has the following format:
+The repo version number resolves to an actual git branch depending on the mapping specified in `repository.yml` for that repo.
+The version field argument in your `project.yml` file supports multiple formats for flexibility:

 ```no-highlight
 <major_num>.<minor_num>.<revision_num>